 3. Test & Troubleshoot Problematic Objects

-Another excellent use-case for developers is the ability to facilitate testing and troubleshooting of problematic objects within a test Content Server environment.
+Another excellent use-case for developers is the ability to facilitate testing and troubleshooting of problematic objects within a test Content Suite environment.
 Any problematic objects can be captured in their entirety and moved to a dedicated test or technical support environment where they can be easily recreated and tested outside of the production instance.

-As the most robust and comprehensive solution on the market, GCI PowerTools for Deployments has been the product of choice for countless enterprises looking for a way to transfer content between Content Server instances.
+As the most robust and comprehensive solution on the market, GCI PowerTools for Deployments has been the product of choice for countless enterprises looking for a way to transfer content between Content Suite instances.

 4. Migrating Permissions Between Folders

 The migration of permissions from one folder to another is something else we see frequently.
 The relationships between objects and permissions are quite complex, therefore we designed a simple solution to enable developers to trigger an inheritance update to the contained objects.

 If you were to export a folder with a specific set of permissions from your source instance and that same folder exists in your target system, but without those permissions, PowerTools for Deployments allows you to select permissions adoption from either instance (Source or Target).

 PowerTools for Deployments also supports exporting User and Group items created during development and recreates them on the new system, as well as remapping the user IDs (provided the names and domains are the same).
 No more manual editing of user IDs!